 “For an apprenticeship to work it needs to be more than about training someone for a job at a specific company.
 It needs to be a token that has currency in the market.
 You only get currency when you get collaboration across employers.
 It’s a lot easier to build collaboration at the local level,” Sigelman says.

-Though apprenticeships, like in Utah, are still mainly geared toward teaching trade skills, there are innovative solutions taking place which have expanded the model to other occupations mentioned in the report.
+Although apprenticeships, like in Utah, are still mainly geared toward teaching trade skills, there are innovative solutions taking place which have expanded the model to other occupations mentioned in the report.
 Harper College in Palatine, Illinois is seeing success in its partnership with Zurich Insurance as they provide students valuable on-the-job experience in a two-year apprenticeship program.
-Students can earn money while learning how to become insurance claims adjusters, risk assessors and more career paths which comprise the industry.
+Students can earn money while learning how to become insurance claims adjusters, risk assessors and more career paths that comprise the industry.

 WorkingNation will feature the program through the story of two apprentices in the next installment of our Do Something Awesome mini-documentary series later this month.